leardilap/SKnob/README.md

 The safety knob for your stove

 # Overall shape
-- Two main PCBs with 24x17mm dimmentions joined with flex PCB
+- Two main PCBs with 24x17mm dimmentions joined with ~~flex PCB~~ 2 wires

 # Battery
 - CR1225 or similar with ~50mA could allow to be mounted in the top of one of the PCBs as the space is round in the middle